sushiswap/sushi-docs/docs/FAQ/Bentobox FAQ.md

 ### What are isolated risk markets?

 An isolated risk market is a market in which risk is not shared collectively.
 Whereas platforms like Compound and Aave have to limit their accepted collaterals to a select group of tokens because risk is shared collectively on their platforms, the BentoBox — because it uses isolated risk markets — is able to allow users to provide liquidity for any token.
-If one token pair goes on the BentoBox goes bottoms up, it only affects that pair, and not the entire platform.
+If one token pair is added on the BentoBox and goes bottoms up, it only affects that pair, and not the entire platform.

 ### How do I lend in a market and earn interest?